ktbarrett/ktbarrett.github.io/_drafts/structured-programming.md

 ### Concept Declarations

 * concepts are boolean metafunctions that returns true if a type implements the concept

+## Syntax For Blocks

+There are a few different syntaxes for Block-delination in modern programming languages.
+Sometimes languages have equivalent syntax, but the exact spelling is a bit different.
+Lets look at a few languages/family of languages:

+### Python

+Python (and a few other less popular languages) use significant indentation to represent new blocks.
+In Python, blocks are only ever accompanied by block operators.

+An advantage is that blocks are very clear to visualize and there is less syntactic "noise" by removing the need to end the block explicitly.
+A clear disadvantage with the way Python does this is it makes using blocks in expressions impossible.
+This is clearly acknowledged by the fact that Python has a separate syntax for anonymous functions and they are single expression only.
+This is *necessary* to decide when the end of the function defintions occurs and the rest of the arguments start.

+### The C and Pascal Family

+This includes C, C++, Java, C#, Javascript, Rust, Pascal, and so many more languages.
+In C-like languages, blocks are usually started with the right-facing curly bracket `{` and end with the left-facing curly bracket `}`.
+Pascal is very similar, but the block beginning and end are call `begin` and `end`, respectively.
+Most of the languages in these family support creating blocks arbitrary, and not just in conjunction with some other syntactic element.

+The benefit of this syntax is that it is unambiguous when the block has ended.
+This is important if blocks are to be used in greater expressions.
+For example, in C++, one can write multi-line lambda functions *inline* with the expression in which they are to be used (such as being passed to a map, filter, or reduce algorithm).
+The clear block end is important to distinguish between the end of the lambda body and the rest of the expression.

+### The Ada Variation

+Ada uses the C/Pascal idiom of clear block beginning and end syntax.
+*However*, blocks cannot be created arbitrarily, but must be associated with a block operator.
+This is because Ada allows you to optionally specify which block operator and/or the name of the labeled block you are leaving when the `end` keyword is seen.
+It is an improvement upon regular C syntax, where the end of a block occurs when a closing bracket is seen "at the same level".

+Matching "stupidly" like C does can lead to poor lex error messages when there is a mismatching number of closing brackets.
+The lexer cannot decide which block is responsible for the missing bracket.
+This leads to the error typically being reported at the end of the file where the final closing brackets were not seen.
+In Ada, if the lexer sees `end procedure` when it was expecting `end if`, it can immediately error.

 [^1]: C. Böhm and G. Jacopini.
 Flow diagrams, Turing machines and languages with only two formation rules.
 Communications of the ACM, pages 366–371, May 1966.